OnePlus Screen Replacement Cost UK 2026

 Is screen repair worth it?

-Yes, across every tier.
-A Nord CE 4 at £149.95 or a Nord 4 at £179.95 is a clear win over replacement; even the flagship 13 at £299.95 is a fraction of a new handset, underwritten by the 27-month guarantee.
-The Open foldable at £549.95 is the one to weigh most carefully, but it is still cheaper than replacing the handset.
-For how OnePlus compares with other Android brands, see our Android screen replacement and Samsung screen repair guides.
+Yes — on every model.
+The Nord CE 4 at £149.95 and Nord 4 at £179.95 are obvious wins; even the flagship 13 at £299.95 lands well under the price of a new device, with the 27-month guarantee behind it.
+The OnePlus Open at £549.95 is the one figure worth pausing over, but a folding panel still costs less than buying another foldable outright.
+To see where OnePlus sits among its rivals, read our Android screen replacement and Samsung screen repair guides.

 What a OnePlus screen replacement actually involves